Fashion Designer Mossimo Giannulli and Wife Accused of Paying Bribes to Get Daughters Into USC

 After that, Giannulli and his wife wrote in an email that they would need similar help with their younger daughter, Olivia Jade, who was later admitted to USC.

-Also named in the indictment was Hollywood actress Felicity Huffman, who was taken into custody on March 12, as well as the sailing coach at Stanford University and the former women’s soccer coach at Yale University.

-William Singer of Newport Beach, Calif., was charged with racketeering conspiracy, money laundering conspiracy and obstruction of justice.
+William Singer of Newport Beach, Calif., who was the alleged mastermind behind the scams, was charged with racketeering conspiracy, money laundering conspiracy and obstruction of justice.

 Singer owned and operated the Edge College & Career Network, known as The Key.
 It is a for-profit college counseling and preparation business.
 He also served as the chief executive of the Key Worldwide Foundation.

-Also charged is John Vandemoer, the head sailing coach at Stanford University, Rudolph “Rudy” Meredith, the former head soccer coach at Yale University, and Mark Riddell, a counselor at a private school in Bradenton, Fla.
+Also charged is Donna Heinel, the USC senior women's athletic director; John Vandemoer, the head sailing coach at Stanford University; Rudolph “Rudy” Meredith, the former head soccer coach at Yale University; and Mark Riddell, a counselor at a private school in Bradenton, Fla.

 Mossimo Giannulli once owned the Mossimo brand, which was sold for years at Target stores.
 In 2006, the brand was sold for $119 million to Iconix Brand Group.